mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Populating the Pool with a Connection (Internal Implementation)
 ---------------------------------------------------------------

-If minPoolSize is set, the pool MUST ensure that it always has at least minPoolSize total `Connections <#connection>`_.
-In order to achieve this, it needs to be able to create `Connections <#connection>`_ that begin as "available" instead of "in use" (i.e. "populate the pool").
-Performing this process MUST NOT block any application threads.
+"Populating" the pool involves creating and establishing a `Connection
+<#connection>`_ that will not immediately be checked out and will
+instead be marked as "available" and kept in the pool.
+This type of `Connection <#connection>`_ is created to ensure minPoolSize and is distinct from from the type that is created, established, and immediately checked out in checkOut.
+See `Checking Out a Connection
+<#populating-the-pool-with-a-connection-internal-implementation>`_ for
+more information on that type of `Connection <#connection>`_ creation.

+Populating the pool MUST NOT block any application threads.
 For example, it could be performed on a background thread or via the use of non-blocking I/O.

 .. code::